ifgarces/TomaRamosApp_rails/README.md

 ## 2. Architecture

-This application is deployed virtualized on docker-compose with the following services:
+This application is deployed virtualized on docker-compose with the following containers:

 - `tomaramos-postgres`: PostgreSQL database server.
-- `tomaramos-rails`: Ruby on Rails framework with the actual web application.
+- `tomaramos-rails`: Ruby on Rails framework with the web application.
 - `html-to-image`: microservice utility used by `tomaramos-rails` for exporting an user's week schedule as image.

 ![Docker architecture diagram](./docs/architecture-docker.png)